christianhujer/XSlides/README.md

 - Linking to individual slides is possible
   - via slide number
   - via id of an element on that slide (preferably the id of the h1)
+  - If the current slide has elements with ids, the id of the first such element is shown in the URL

 ## Planned
 - Mouse klick